 Important Consideration for Non-Caucasian Skin

-Please read entire post before you purchase any products
+Please read entire post before you purchase any products or kits

 It can be very tempting to purchase the stronger strengths of my Mandelic Maven Serum and Benzoyl with Benefits Lotion because often times we assume that the stronger a product is, the faster it will clear up our acne or hyperpigmentation.